rekhakumaraswamy/NameSorter-Code/README.md

 The 'NameSorter' Apex class is designed to:

-- Sort a list of full names alphabetically by last name (and then given names).
+- Sort a list of full names alphabetically by last name and then given names.
 - Print the sorted names to the debug log.
 - Output the sorted list into a downloadable '.txt' file saved in Salesforce Files.